Spring Concert 2018

 Richard Gordon (1948 - 2016) directed the Woodside Village Band since 1988 and conducted the orchestra for the productions of the Woodside Players since 1987.
 A free-lance design engineer, Mr. Gordon lived in the Bay Area since 1980 with his wife and two daughters.
 In common with the late Gerard Hoffnung (a graphic artist and tuba player), Mr. Gordon's creative activities spanned the two worlds of music and commerce.
 His engineering friends considered him a fine conductor, while his musician acquaintances believed him to be an excellent engineer.

 The Woodside Village Band is adding musicians to our group.
-We particularly need people in our Flute, Bassoon, French Horn, and Percussion sections.
+We particularly need people in our Flute, Clarinet, and Percussion sections.
 Additional openings are available.
 Auditions are not required.
 Additional information about the band, our rehearsal venue, and history can be found below.
 Please contact the Webmaster, if you have any interest, or attend one of our rehearsals and concerts and talk with the conductor and members.